Nonlinear Fore(Back)casting and Innovation Filtering for Causal-Noncausal VAR Models

-The analysis of a confidence set of the prediction set is related to research on a confidence set of the identified set in models under partial identification.
-The partial identification literature considers a parametric model with a parameter $\gamma$, say, that is partly identifiable \footnote{See Imbens, Manski (2004) for confidence intervals of identified intervals in the framework of partial identification and confidence intervals that asymptotically cover the true interval with a probability larger or equal to $1-\alpha_2$.}.
-The objective is to determine either the confidence set under the classical approach, or the credible set under the Bayesian approach.
-In our framework, we have two types of "parameters", $P$ and $Y_{1, T+1}$, say.
+The analysis of confidence set for the prediction interval is related to set identification, where a confidence set for the identified set is determined for models under partial identification [Beresteanu et al., (2017)].
+The partial identification literature considers a parametric model with a partly identifiable parameter\footnote{See Imbens and Manski (2004) for confidence intervals of identified intervals in the framework of partial identification and confidence intervals that asymptotically cover the true interval with a probability larger or equal to $1-\alpha_2$.} to determine either the confidence set under the classical approach, or the credible set under the Bayesian approach.
+In our framework, we have two types of "parameters": $P$ and $Y_{1, T+1}$.
 The second one is not identifiable, although its conditional distribution is estimated, and plays the role of a conditional prior.